tongochi/DEX/README.md

   previous owner address and new owner address, **which is extremely useful** for tracking all transactions of NFTs from one collection.

+- **Low gas fees:** approximately 0.125 TON for staking and 0.04 TON for unstaking in the latest version of the contract.

 ### Monetization

 Our smart contracts allow locking any tokens, so we plan to make our site a place where anyone can create a staking pool